 - 1 TSP Black Pepper

 - In a large pot, add the cold water and 2-3 TBSP of kosher salt.
-Stir a few times until the salt seemingly dissolves.
+Stir a few times until the salt dissolves.8-10 Cups Cold Water, 3 TBSP Kosher Salt

-- Once the salmon has been sitting in the brine, take out and onto a plate.
-Dab dry with a paper towel.
+- Once the salmon finishes in the brine, take out and onto a plate.
+Dab tops of filets dry with a paper towel.

-- Set a large pan on the stove-top.
+- Set a large pan (non-stick is best) on the stove-top.

-- Place the salmon filets skin down on the pan.
+- Place the salmon filets skin-side down on the pan.
 Turn the heat on to medium.
-Sprinkle with half of the seasoning.

-- Use your spatula to cut the salmon from the skin.
+- If you do not want skin on the salmon, use your spatula to remove the salmon from the skin.
 Think of it as lifting the salmon from the pan right above the skin.
 Sometimes the skin sticks, just scoop it away with a spoon or with the spatula.
-Throw the skin to the side or in the trash - it only acts as a protectant from the heat in the beginning.
-Flip the salmon over back into the pan so that the side that had the skin is closest to you.
+Throw the skin to the side or in the trash - it acts as a protectant from the heat in the beginning.

 - Cook the salmon in the butter for about 5-minutes or until the middle of the salmon hits an internal temperature of 120ºF.